 Where to stay in Hong Kong

 LUXURY – The Ritz-Carlton Hong Kong

-Towering over Victoria Harbour, The Ritz-Carlton Hong Kong offers rooms on floors 102 to 118 with gorgeous panoramic views of the harbour.
-This 5-star hotel also boasts the highest bar in the world and 5 on-site restaurants, as well as heated indoor pool and a well equipped gym.
+Towering over Victoria Harbour, The Ritz-Carlton Hong Kong offers rooms on floors 102 to 118 with gorgeous panoramic views of the harbor.
+This 5-star hotel also boasts the highest bar in the world and 5 on-site restaurants, as well as a heated indoor pool and a well-equipped gym.
 If you want to read more about this hotel, check out my complete review of The Ritz-Carlton Hong Kong!

 MID-RANGE – Harbour Grand Hong Kong

 This 5-star hotel boasts a mesmerizing view of Victoria Harbor and a gorgeous outdoor swimming pool.
 There are a number of restaurants and bars on-site, a free shuttle service to local places of interest and the Fortress Hill MTR is a 2-minute walk away.
 If you like this hotel but would rather stay in Kowloon, you can book the Harbour Grand Kowloon.

 This bright and airy hotel makes good use of the natural light and rooms provide panoramic city views over Wanchai and Hong Kong Central.
 The private bathroom has a rain shower and for guests’ comfort, towels, free toiletries, slippers, and a hairdryer are provided.

 Breakdown of your 2 days in Hong Kong itinerary

 - Day 1 (Hong Kong Island): Man Mo Temple, Dr Sun Yat-sen Museum, Hong Kong Park, Victoria Peak, Tim Ho Wan, Victoria Harbor, Fok Cheok Building, Red Incense Burner Summit, Lan Kwai Fong